-La Crosse Police Department had initially rejected records request regarding ex-officer
+The La Crosse Police Department had initially rejected the records request regarding an ex-officer.

 BY NATHAN DENZIN, The Badger Project

 The Badger Project has agreed to drop its lawsuit against the La Crosse Police Department after the city turned over public records regarding a former officer who resigned in lieu of termination in 2019.

 The department has also agreed to pay $1,300 to The Badger Project and the Wisconsin Transparency Project to cover their legal fees within 30 days of the case being dismissed with prejudice.
 Dismissal with prejudice means the plaintiff cannot refile the claim again in the same court.

 The Wisconsin Transparency Project, a law firm that focuses on the state’s open records and meetings laws, filed the lawsuit on behalf of The Badger Project’s managing editor Peter Cameron.

 “We are glad the La Crosse Police Department immediately agreed to turn over the records,” said Tom Kamenick, president of the Wisconsin Transparency Project and Cameron’s attorney.

 In May, the La Crosse Police Department denied Cameron’s request, claiming “internal disciplinary” as the reason the records were not subject to disclosure.

 In a letter sent Wednesday to Kamenick, La Crosse City Attorney Stephen Matty said that the decision to deny those records was made “in error.”